decacis/godot_oculus_platform/docs/functions/initialization.md

 Requests the Oculus Platform initialization asynchronously.
 This is the preferred way of initializing the platform.

-**Returs:** A `GDOculusPlatformPromise` that will contain a true `bool` as a response if fulfilled.
+**Returns:** A `GDOculusPlatformPromise` that will contain a true `bool` as a response if fulfilled.
 An error message will be available if rejected/couldn't initialize.

 /// details | Example
     type: example